mertcelen/mertcelen/README.md

 ### Hi there 👋

-✨ I'm currently working on Liman MYS on @limanmys.
-More information at https://liman.havelsan.com.tr/
+✨ I'm currently working on Liman MYS https://github.com/limanmys More information at https://liman.havelsan.com.tr/